MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-provision-favorites.md

 Based on customer feedback, we've made improvements to provisioning favorites.
 Starting with Microsoft Edge version 85, Admins no longer have to manually craft a file to provision favorites.
 Admins can add favorites and folders using the Microsoft Edge UI to generate a file that can be exported to a group policy.

 This article describes how to provision a set of favorites and folders for your organization.
 You can use the [Configure favorites](microsoft-edge-policies.md#configure-favorites) policy to provision favorites and folders.

-> [!NOTE]
-> This article applies to Microsoft Edge version 85 or later.

 ## Prerequisites and recommendations